 There are many artists who use Etsy to get art commissions.
 Like Amazon, it's a very popular platform so "bottom of the barrel" pricing does inevitably occur since there are thousands of artists listed; many of which are in overseas locations which makes it difficult for artists in the USA and Europe to competitively offer their services.

-However, with 5% fees and a well-known platform, Etsy is another good option to establish an online presence as an artist and get commissions.
+However, with a 6.5% seller fee (up from 5% in April 2022) and a well-known platform, Etsy is another good option to establish an online presence as an artist and get commissions.

 The final place artists can get art commissions is from their own personal website.
 Although it's a big time commitment to set up (and maintain) your own website, it does offer you greater control in how you position & package yourself as an artist.
 You can say and do just about anything with this option.

 Since your personal website is competing against other platforms, like Etsy, this option requires the most of your attention & time since getting traffic to your personal site requires lots of effort.
+The big benefit of leveraging marketplaces, like MadeMay, is you can focus less on marketing & advertising - and more on creating art.
 However, it is good to have a personal website even if it doesn't act as the main marketing tool for you to get commissions.
-For example, many artists use Instagram to get clients for commissions and direct those clients to their personal website or MadeMay profile.
+For example, many artists use Instagram to get clients for commissions and direct those clients to their personal website.

 If you're looking for additional tips on where & how to get art commissions, visit the following articles: